-The City of Yakima continues to work with existing agencies and departments within Yakima as well as consultants and other governmental bodies outside Yakima to strengthen and enhance the current institutional structure.
-We will continue to seek out partnerships with organizations as well as private enterprises to further develop the institutional structure.
+The City of Yakima continues to work with existing agencies and departments within Yakima, consultants, and other governmental bodies outside Yakima to strengthen and enhance the current institutional structure.
+We will continue to seek partnerships with organizations and private enterprises to develop the institutional structure further.